Withholding tax for non resident in Hong Kong

 The good news is that Hong Kong only withholds tax on a few specific types of payments to non-residents: royalties and payments to entertainers and athletes.

-The less good news is that figuring out the exact rate involves navigating a decision tree that would challenge a McKinsey consultant: Are you an individual or company?
+The not-so-good news is that figuring out the exact rate involves navigating a decision tree that would challenge a McKinsey consultant: Are you an individual or company?
 Is the payer your associate?
 Are you performing live or just licensing your likeness?
 Did you stay in Hong Kong for 179 days or 180?
-It’s the kind of system that reflects Hong Kong’s position as a place that wants to be easy to do business with, but also wants to make sure it gets paid when non-residents are using Hong Kong as more than just a convenient incorporation jurisdiction.
+It’s a system designed to keep Hong Kong business-friendly while ensuring non-residents don’t simply extract value tax-free.

-So let’s break down exactly when Hong Kong wants its cut, how much it takes, and when you might be able to negotiate a better deal through those 40+ tax treaties they’ve signed.
+I’ll break down exactly when Hong Kong wants its cut, how much it takes, and when you might be able to negotiate a better deal through those 40+ tax treaties with other countries Hong Kong has signed.

 What is a Withholding Tax?

-Withholding tax is a tax that must be deducted at the source.
-This means the payer is required to withhold part of the payment and submit it to the Inland Revenue Department in Hong Kong.
+Withholding tax is deducted at the source – meaning the payer submits part of the payment directly to Hong Kong’s Inland Revenue Department, rather than the recipient handling it themselves.
 It generally applies to payments made to non-residents for services or for the use of intellectual property in Hong Kong.

 Who Qualifies as a Non-Resident?